faerryn/fey_neovim/README.md

 ## 2. Lazy loading for performance
 I try my best to lazy load the plugins.
 Sometime it even works!
 It is mostly ad-hoc at this early point.

+# Requirements
+POSIX-compliant shell

+Neovim nightly

+ripgrep and fd are nice to have, too

 # Trying out

 Clone the repo with: